-THIS WEBSITE IS CLOSED FOR BUSINESS USERS FOR 2016 TIER II REPORTING.
+THIS WEBSITE IS NOW CLOSED FOR BUSINESS USERS FOR THE 2017 REPORTING YEAR.

 After the March 1st deadline, late filers will need to submit the Tier II report using hard copy.
 Blank copies of the Tier II form, instructions, and fee calculation worksheet can be downloaded from http://www.kdheks.gov/radiation/indexRTK.html.

 Payment can be made by check, money order, or credit card.
-MasterCard, Visa, and Discover are accepted.
+MasterCard or Visa are accepted.
 Go to http://www.kdheks.gov/radiation/indexRTK.html for a credit card payment form.
 Make checks payable to: KDHE.

 If you have a User ID and Password and would like to complete the Kansas Tier II, you must click on the Registered Users button in the upper left-hand corner to log on.
 If you do not have a User ID and Password, they can be obtained by contacting the Right-to-Know Program at email@example.com.

 Facilities utilizing the web site to file their Tier II report must generate a Fee Calculation Worksheet(s) and Certification Statement Letter.
 These documents must be mailed to KDHE with the appropiate fees (or credit card payment form) by March 1 to complete their reporting requirements.
-If paying by credit card, the documents can be emailed to email@example.com.
+If paying by credit card, the documents can be emailed to firstname.lastname@example.org.
+The credit card payment form can be found at the link listed above.
 If you wish to include a site plan then a hard copy will have to be enclosed with your submission.

 Facilities must also print a Tier II report using the PDF generator on their facility data page and submit a copy to their Local Emergency Planning Committee and local Fire Department.